Last Updated June 22nd, 2017

 - Aggregate Information Used to Serve and Target Ads: We may aggregate the information we collect from users of our Mobile Products and provide this to third parties to target ads on the Mobile Product.
 (For example, we may use this information to tell advertisers the general demographic information of the audience.)
 When we aggregate your information, no specific personal information is included, and you cannot be identified from this aggregate information.

-- Location Data – By opting in to share your location data, the Mobile Product also allows us to collect information regarding your location, or the location of your device, by using GPS coordinates provided by your mobile device, or if you come within proximity of a Bluetooth Low Energy (BLE) device such as a beacon (“Location Data”).
+- Location Data – By opting in to share your location data, the Mobile Product also allows us to collect information regarding your location, or the location of your device, by using GPS coordinates provided by your mobile device, or if you come within proximity of a Bluetooth Low Energy (BLE) device such as a beacon (“Location Data”), and your dwell time by a beacon.
 When any of our Mobile Products is open on your mobile device, we periodically receive Location Data.
 Most GPS-enabled mobile devices can identify a user’s location to within less than 50 feet.
 For some devices that share location, we are able to infer a home or work location based upon frequent usage patterns.
 You can opt-out of our collection of such Location Data by turning off the GPS capability of your mobile device and rejecting our request to collect such data upon installation of the Mobile Product.
 If following installation of the Mobile Product, you wish to opt out of the collection of Location Data, you can change the preferences on your mobile device (by turning off the GPS capability for the Mobile Product) or by deinstalling the Mobile Product.
 If you choose not to permit the Mobile Product to collect such Location Data, certain of the Mobile Product’s services may not be available to you, such as weather information for your area, and the advertisements displayed within the Mobile Product may be of less relevance and interest to you.
 Reveal Mobile stores Location Data, and Location Data is passed through to the service providers and partners, including ad networks, ad serving companies and third party information providers, as described below.